 The seven-county Parkview Health service area comprises about 10% of the total population in Indiana (Table 1).
 Based on population density, only Allen County is considered urban.
-LaGrange County is considered rural.
-(Ayres, Waldorf, & McKendree, n.d.).
+The rest of the counties are considered either rural/urban mixed or rural (Ayres, Waldorf, & McKendree, n.d.).